Prometheus-X-association/dataspace-connector/docs/DPCP.md

 ## Infrastructure Configuration

-The Infrastructure Configuration is an optional configuration that can be use by the connector during the exchange to provide more customizable action when the connector interact with the representation.
-For now the Infrastructure configuration Id need to be set up in the catalog on the infrastructure service as the `configuration field`.
+The Infrastructure Configuration is an optional configuration that can be use by the connector during the exchange to provide more customizable actions when the connector interacts with the representation.
+For now, the Infrastructure configuration Id needq to be set up in the catalog on the infrastructure service as the `configuration field`.

 Infrastructure configuration endpoints are provided to manage data processing configurations: